 With the seeds removed, the papaya is ready to be eaten.
 If the fruit is fully ripe then the sweet papaya pulp should scoop out easily with a spoon and you can enjoy it as simply as this by the spoonful.
 For an extra touch of presentation try using a melon ball scoop instead.

 If you are eating papaya in a fruit salad or another recipe then you can scoop out larger portions with a tablespoon onto a chopping board.
 Next cut the skinless papaya into either strips or cubes, depending on how you’d like to eat it.

 Papaya skin is also a rich source of enzymes and is useful as a homemade facial treatment.
 I always eat right down to the papaya’s skin and then keep it in the fridge to use for my face later.

 Eating papaya for breakfast makes a refreshing and cleansing way to start the day.
 Some people like a squeeze of fresh lime or lemon juice over it to add extra tanginess to its natural sweetness.

 Due to the way the proteolytic enzymes in papaya help break down and digest proteins, it is also an excellent fruit to have for dessert after a big lunch or dinner, especially any meal with meat.
 Be aware though of a few papaya enzyme precautions, especially if you are pregnant or on blood thinning medication.

 There is no need to eat a whole papaya, or even half if you’re saving money (or already full).
 A quarter should provide substantial digestive benefits and you can wrap up the rest in film or store papaya in a sealed container in the fridge for a day or two.

-Papaya for breakfast or as a dessert tastes great just on its own, but there are also some delicious recipes you can use it in.
+Papaya can be eaten as a fruit breakfast, a mid afternoon snack or a healthy dessert and tastes great just on its own, but there are also some delicious recipes you can use it in.
 Two of my favorites, papaya and pineapple salsa and ripe papaya salad, are coming up next.